If I Had a Dollar……

 Poor Dietary Choices

 The average American consumes 57 pounds of added sugar per year, which means a lot of us have some serious unstable blood sugar issues on a regular basis.
 This roller coaster can affect your mood, cravings, weight, and energy levels.
 In fact, fatigue is one of the primary symptoms of diabetes.
 Keep a food journal and pay attention to your daily sugar intake and how much processed foods you eat.
 Start replacing all the bad stuff you have come to realize that you eat with fruit and vegetables and increase your fiber intake and see those blood sugar levels stabilize.
+We offer an award-winning medical weight loss program custom designed to fit your needs, goals, and lifestyle.
+Check it out!

 We all have a rough day here and there and days where we have a “glass half empty” type of mentality.
 For others, these days tend to me more frequent and meet the criteria or a diagnosis of depression.
 One of the most common signs of depression is fatigue and lack of motivation to do things that you used to enjoy.
 The most important thing to do if this describes you is to seek professional help and possible treatment.
 The good news is that once treated depression sufferers usually notice energy improve and they can get back to enjoying life.

 Hopefully addressing the above 5 things proves to be helpful for someone reading this who fantasizes about the next time they get to go to bed.
+Looking for additional direction or assistance?
+Our Life Coaching services can help you get back on track, create accountability, and perhaps even uncover some hidden obstacles.

 In the meantime….take a nap, it’s good for you!